Things To Know First

 - Scroll down till you come across the ‘Hearing’ section, select Audio/Visual

-You may need to re-pair the AirPods device your device
+You may need to re-pair the AirPods device to your device

-again as some of the settings could possibly be problematically messed up, re-pairing your AirPods to your iPhone might just fix your issues along with others, to do this, do the following steps:
+again as some of the settings could be problematically messed up, re-pairing your AirPods to your iPhone might fix your issues along with others.
+To do this, do the following steps: